alexiom/alexiom.github.io/_pages/personal.md

 ### Dungeons and Dragons

 I enjoy tabletop roleplaying games with Dungeons and Dragons 5th edition being the one I have the most familiarity.
-I am currently working on developing a Greek Mythology/Ancient Greece inspired campaign.
+I am currently developing a Greek Mythology/Ancient Greece inspired campaign loosely based on the official Theros book.
+It will only rely on the Open Game License, and I plan to make it publicly available when it is ready.

 Code that I have written for various purposes in D\&D 5e can be found [here.](https://github.com/alexiom/DND_Code) This includes simulations for determining when to use sharpshooter with various characters of mine and creating a hoard following the random tables in *Fizban's Treasury of Dragons*.